Collaborations in Global Health

 Coalition for Epidemic Preparedness Innovations (CEPI)

-CEPI is a new alliance to finance and coordinate the development of new vaccines to prevent and contain infectious disease epidemics.
+CEPI is an international alliance to finance and coordinate the development of new vaccines to prevent and contain infectious disease epidemics.

 Logo EDCTP